Potato Gnocchi

 Video

-Check out the short recipe video.
-And subscribe to my YT channel to stay tuned and enjoy other recipe ideas!
+Check out the video.
+Subscribe to my YT channel to stay tuned and enjoy other recipes!

 Steps